 Did you know that there are three different types of military courts-martial?
+The three different types of court martial are: summary, special, and general.
 The concept of court-martial law is foreign to many, as this legal process can be extremely complex at first glance.
-To help clear up some confusion, our firm has detailed the differences between the three levels of courts-martial and what each type means for you.
+To help clear up some confusion, our firm has detailed the differences between the three types of courts-martial and what each type means for you.

 In a basic or summary court-martial, the procedure is simplified for the purposes of resolving minor charges of misconduct.
 In this process, a single officer acts as the sole finder of fact, with the accused not being entitled to obtain military defense counsel.
 Some services such as the United States Air Force, however, will provide free legal representation for accused service members tried at summary-court martial.
 Others, however, may only retain representation at their own expense.